Elia Carranza

 Elia Carranza (born 17 October 1990) is an American professional boxer.
 She challenged unbeaten champion Oshae Jones for the IBF and IBO female super-welterweight titles at The Tabernacle in Atlanta, Georgia, on 25 July 2025, losing on a split decision with the judges' scorecards reading 100–90, 92–98 and 94–96.
+A rematch between Carranza and Jones took place at Caribe Royale Resort in Orlando, Florida on 13 June 2026.
+The fight ended in a split draw with one judge scoring it 96–94 in her favour, one having it 94–96 for her opponent and the third ruling it a 95–95 tie.
 Away from boxing, Carranza is a police officer with the Broward County Sheriff's Office in Florida.